Frequently Asked Questions

 As a faculty/staff member it is important to remind students that this training is required.
 There is support available to them if they feel they need it, however the training must be completed.
-If they are upset about the topic or this brings up feelings for them please refer them the LCC Counseling Center or CAR Counselor.
-You can refer them to this FAQ or refer to it yourself to answer any questions students may have.
+If they are upset about the topic or this brings up feelings for them please refer them to email@example.com or 541-463-5930 so that we can offer them support and resources.
+There are also additional resources on the Sexual Respect Resources webpage.

 How long will it take for me to complete the training?

 Approximately 40-50 minutes, some students may take longer.